Cities Leading the Transportation Electrification Charge

 Transportation electrification is growing at different rates around the world and certain cities are leading the way.
-This webinar will highlight three cities with aggressive strategies to accelerate electric mobility adoption: Orlando, FL and Denver, CO, two American Climate Cities Challenge participants, and Amsterdam, one of Europe’s electric mobility leaders.
+This webinar will highlight three cities with aggressive strategies to accelerate electric mobility adoption: Washington DC and Denver, CO, two American Climate Cities Challenge participants, and Amsterdam, one of Europe’s electric mobility leaders.

 Kelly Blynn, EV Tech Strategist, Natural Resources Defense Council (NRDC)

 Kelly serves as a technical and policy advisor on transportation electrification and other sustainable transportation initiatives to cities in the American Cities Climate Challenge.
 Previously, she worked with Cadmus’ strategic electrification team where she project managed or led the analytical work on over a dozen building and transportation electrification projects for cities, states, and utilities.
 Her career has also included cofounding and working as an international campaigner at 350.org, and working as a sustainable transportation advocate with the Coalition for Smarter Growth in the Washington, D.C. region.
 She holds a Master of City Planning and Master of Science in Transportation from MIT, and undergraduate degrees in Geography and Environmental Studies from Middlebury College.

 Mike Salisbury, Transportation Energy Lead at The City & County of Denver